Articles & Videos

 Educational games are a great tool for differentiation because they engage all students.
 They are also versatile enough to be used in whole-class, small-group or one-on-one scenarios.

-Because games have such a valuable and flexible purpose in learning, Sound Waves offers a wealth of games to play throughout the week:
+Because games have such a valuable and flexible purpose in learning, Sound Waves Literacy offers a wealth of games to play throughout the week:

 Playing Cards are available in Foundation Sound Icon or Standard Sound Box versions.
 Each pack includes instructions for a variety of games and variations to challenge your extension students.